FarSkip-Collective: Unhobbling Blocking Communication in Mixture of Experts Models: FarSkip-Collective Framework

 \section{FarSkip-Collective Framework}

-Modern networks use residual connections, meaning that self-attention, MLP, or MoE sub-block outputs are incrementally added to the residual activation.
-Denote the output activation of a network after $k$ layers as $o_k$, and denote the $i$th sub-block (layer) of the network as $f_i$, the output $o_k$ is computed as
+Modern networks use residual connections, meaning that self-attention, MLP, and MoE sub-block outputs are incrementally added to a residual activation stream.
+Denote the output activation of a network after $k$ layers as $o_k$, and the $i$th sub-block (layer) of the network as $f_i$.
+The output $o_k$ is computed as

-Since the computation of $f_k$ can involve blocking communication, $o_k$ is blocked from being used as an input to the computation of $f_{k+1}$ and $o_{k+1}$ until $o_k$ is ready, which can lead to idle computation resources during sub-block communication.

-We propose to use an available activation instead, denoted as $o_k^*$, as the input to $f_{k+1}$ and compute the next layer while the communication collective is running to produce $o_{k}$. $o_{k+1}$ will be updated with the communicated $o_{k}$ once it is ready; however, now the communication of $o_k$ can be ``far-skipped'' and overlapped over the duration of the computation of $f_{k+1}(o_k^{*})$ with $o^*_k$ as the input.
+For large models, producing $f_k$ can involve blocking communication which stops $o_k$ from being used as an input to $f_{k+1}$ until $o_k$ is communicated -- leading to idle computation resources.
+We propose to use an available activation instead, denoted as $o_k^*$, to be used as input to $f_{k+1}$ and compute the next layer while the communication collective is producing $o_{k}$. $o_{k+1}$ will be updated with $o_{k}$ once it is ready; however, now the communication of $o_k$ can be ``far-skipped'' and overlapped over the duration of the computation of $f_{k+1}(o_k^{*})$ by using $o^*_k$ as the input to the block.

-We consider two options for the modified $o_k^*$ input, \begin{numcases}{} o_k^* = o_{k-1} \quad \text{(``outdated'')} \tag{8a} \\ \text{or} \notag \\ o_k^* = o_{k-1} + f^*_k(o_{k-1}^*) \quad \text{(``partial'')} \tag{8b} \end{numcases} Here, $f^*_{k}$ denotes the independent computation piece of block $f_k$ which is ready before the collective, e.g., $\text{MLP}_i(A)$ in Eq. \ref{eq:mlp_tp}.
-In both cases, the output activation $o_{k}$ will consist of the same number of blocks as before, but the difference will be in terms of the input activation into each block. $f_{k+1}$ still has access to all of the previous block representations except for the full representation of block $f_{k}$; nonetheless, all future layers $f_{j}$ for $j\ge k+2$ will have access to the full $f_{k}$.
+We consider two options for $o_k^*$, \begin{numcases}{} o_k^* = o_{k-1} \quad \text{(outdated)} \tag{8a} \\ \text{or} \notag \\ o_k^* = o_{k-1} + f^*_k(o_{k-1}^*) \quad \text{(partial)} \tag{8b} \end{numcases} $f^*_{k}$ denotes part of the activation of block $f_k$ which is ready before the collective, e.g., $\text{MLP}_i(A)$ in Eq. \ref{eq:mlp_tp}.
+In both cases, the output activation $o_{k}$ will consist of the same number of blocks as before, but the difference will be in terms of the input activation into each $f_i$.
+Crucially the input to $f_{k+1}$, $o_k^{*}$, has access to all of the previous block outputs except for the full representation of block $f_{k}$; that is all future layers $f_{j}$ for $j\ge k+2$ will have access to the full $f_{k}$ outputs.

-Skipping more computations enables greater overlapping but more of the input is omitted which can degrade the model's capabilities.
-When converting pre-trained MoEs with FarSkip-Collective, we use a combination of the partial and outdated approaches to maximize overlap opportunities along with accuracy.
-In particular, for the attention sub-block of layer $k$, $o_k^*$ will correspond to (8b) the partial activation of the shared-expert part of the MLP computation but will not include the routed-experts that need to be communicated via the Combine collective.
-For the MoE sub-block inputs, we follow (8a) which will pass the final output of the previous layer which will contain all previous outputs except for the recent $k$th attention sub-block output.
-Let $o_k^{*}(\text{attn})$ be the input to the $k$th attention sub-block.
-We propose to use the partial activation